Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps: Quantitative Statistical Stability

 \subsection{Quantitative stability of Lorenz-like maps}

-Here we apply the general results on uniform families of operators to a suitable family of bounded variation Lorenz-like maps.
-We consider maps as defined in Section \ref{last}, with some further assumptions.
+In this subsection we apply the above general result on uniform family of operators (Proposition \ref{dlogd}) to a suitable family of bounded variation Lorenz-like maps.
+We consider families of maps as defined in Section \ref{last}, with some further regularity assumptions defining uniform families of Bounded Variation Lorenz-like maps (see Definitions \ref{lorenzlikemap} and \ref{UFL}).
+For these families we prove that the invariant measures associated to a size $\delta$ perturbation varies continuously as the map is perturbed, with modulus of continuity $\delta \log \delta$.
+Precisely, the aim of this section is to prove the following theorem: